goalsgame/ueimporter/ueimporter.md

 many, many, **many** dev-months been sunk into resolving merge conflicts and follow up issues, due to local modifications when the engine was upgraded.

-Upgrading the engine often, the further you diverge from Epics mainline the harder it will be to catch up.
-Upgrade one version at a time, even if you are more than one version behind.
-In their [Fish Slapping Dance](https://www.youtube.com/watch?v=AaZrAjkBhlM)
-Monty Python teach us that it's better to be slapped with a small pilchard multiple times than it is to be slapped by a big fat halibut just once.

 Keep your engine changes small and isolated, and tag changed lines with begin/end comments.
 If a change can be done in your game module or a plugin that is the preferred way.

 One benefit with this setup, is that you can cherry-pick fixes from Epics mainline and push directly into your own `main`.
 Later, when the fix gets included in an official release your divergence should just resolve itself in the upgrade process.

+Finally, upgrade the engine often, the further you diverge from Epics mainline the harder it will be to catch up.
+Take one version at a time, even if you are more than one version behind.
+In their [Fish Slapping Dance](https://www.youtube.com/watch?v=AaZrAjkBhlM)
+Monty Python teach us that it's better to be slapped with a small pilchard multiple times than it is to be slapped by a big fat halibut just once.

 Take care, stay safe and happy game making.